 We are conscious that come clubs may wish to impose increased restrictions at their own facilities.
-For example, clubs may wish to only allow 3-balls in Phase 2 or confine play to members only in Phase 2.
+For example, clubs may wish to only allow the following in Phase 3, confine play to members only, 3-balls or 12/14 minute tee time intervals.
 Such clubs are fully entitled to introduce increased restrictions if they so wish.
 The following table sets out the minimum required restrictions during the phased re-introduction of golf.

-PHASE PHASE I PHASE 2 PHASE 3 PHASE 4 PHASE 5 DATE 18th May 8th June 29th June 20th July 10th August Group sizes and tee-time intervals Either: 3-balls at 14-minute intervals, or 2-balls at 12-minute intervals or Individual players at 10-minute intervals Either: 4-balls at 14-minute intervals, or 3-balls at 12-minute intervals or 2-balls at 10-minute intervals Either: 4-balls at 12-minute intervals, or 3-balls at 10-minute intervals or 2-balls at 8-minute intervals Either: 4-balls at 10-minute intervals, or 3-balls at 9-minute intervals or 2-balls at 8-minute intervals Either: 4-balls at 10-minute intervals, or 3-balls at 9-minute intervals or 2-balls at 8-minute intervals Booking In advance, online or by telephone In advance, online or by telephone In advance, online or by telephone In advance, online or by telephone In advance, online or by telephone Type of Play Casual golf only (no competitions) Casual golf, closed club competitions Casual golf & closed & open competitions Casual golf & closed & open competitions Casual golf & closed & open competitions Who may play?
-Members only, (under 18's must play with an adult) Members & members guests, (under 18's must play with an adult) Members, members guests & visitors (under 18's may play together) Members, members guests & visitors (under 18's may play together) Members, members guests & visitors (under 18's may play together) Clubhouse Closed except for pro-shop (for check-in only), toilet facilities and locker room (for retrieval of golf equipment) Closed except for pro-shop, toilet facilities and locker room (for retrieval of golf equipment) Pro-shop, toilet facilities, locker room, club restaurant may open (subject to strict guidelines) Pro-shop, toilet facilities, locker room, club restaurant may open (subject to strict guidelines) Pro-shop, toilet facilities, locker room, club restaurant & bar may open (subject to strict guidelines)
+PHASE PHASE I PHASE 2 PHASE 3 DATE 18th May 8th June 29th June Group sizes and tee-time intervals Either: 3-balls at 14-minute intervals, or 2-balls at 12-minute intervals or Individual players at 10-minute intervals Either: 4-balls at 14-minute intervals, or 3-balls at 12-minute intervals or 2-balls at 10-minute intervals Either: 4-balls at 10-minute intervals, or 3-balls at 9-minute intervals or 2-balls at 8-minute intervals Booking In advance, online or by telephone In advance, online or by telephone In advance, online or by telephone Type of Play Casual golf only (no competitions) Casual golf Casual golf & competitions Who may play?
+Members only, (under 18's must play with an adult) Members & members guests, (under 18's must play with an adult) Members, members guests & visitors Clubhouse Closed except for pro-shop (for check-in only), toilet facilities and locker room (for retrieval of golf equipment) Closed except for pro-shop, toilet facilities and locker room (for retrieval of golf equipment) Pro-shop, toilet facilities, locker room, club restaurant & bars (operating as restaurants) may open (subject to strict guidelines)